heytaes/heytaes.github.io/index.md

 layout: default
 ---

-* * *

-# Welcome!
+# Welcome

-I personally welcome you to “the friendliest club around” and thanks for checking us out.
-The Palo Alto Amateur Radio Association (PAARA) is a premier general interest club located in the San Francisco Bay Area dating back to 1937.
-Whether you’re interested in DX, Contesting, EME, ARES, MARS, Microwave or any other facet of amateur radio, you’ll find one or more members who have similar interests.
+Welcome to the Palo Alto Amateur Radio Association (PAARA), the friendliest club around.
+Established in 1937, PAARA is a premier general interest club located in the San Francisco Bay Area.
+Whether you are passionate about DX, contesting, EME, ARES, MARS, microwave, digital modes, or any other aspect of amateur radio, youll find like-minded members here.

-I encourage you to get a “feel” of the club by browsing the pages of our web site.
-Of note are the back issues of our newsletter, PAARAgraphs, which date back to 1971.
-Whether a new ham, old-timer, or visiting from out of the area, I invite you to join us at a monthly meeting to connect with other passionate hams.
+To get a feel for our club, I encourage you to explore the different sections of our website.
+Notably, we have back issues of our newsletter, [PAARAgraphs](paaragraphs.md), dating to 1971.
+Whether you're a [new ham](hewham.md), an experienced old-timer, a visitor from out of the area, or are curious about amateur radio and how to get involved, we invite you to join us for our [monthly meetings](meetings.md).
+These gatherings provide an excellent opportunity to connect with other passionate hams, hear an interesting presentation, and learn more about amateur radio in the Bay Area.

-We hope to see you soon!
+I hope to see you soon!

 <pre>
-Jim Thielemann, K6SV
+Bob Ridenour, KN6YGN
 President
 </pre>

-* * *